Condamine River: Coal Seam Gas industry

-The gas is found in the coal seams and is adsorbed to the coal by water pressure.
+The gas is found in the coal seams and is adsorbed into the coal by water pressure.
 To extract gas from coal seams it is necessary to remove the water from the coal seams to allow the gas to flow.
 The de-watering of the Walloon Coal Measures has been raised as a concern by landholders, as stock water bores drilled into the coal seams can be affected by reduced water flows or gas.
 Under Queensland law, gas companies are required to "make good" if there is an impairment on a landholder's bore.

 The Walloon Coal Measures are hydraulically connected to the aquifers of the Great Artesian Basin (within the Surat Basin) and in some locations immediately underlies the Condamine Alluvium.